FAIR Buyer Guidance

 • Confirm how museum factual corrections, CPA questions, attorney questions, and report revisions are handled before the final report is issued.

-• Avoid any scope that asks you to rely on verbal assurances instead of a report designed for a charitable-donation file.
+• Avoid any scope that relies on verbal assurances instead of a report designed for a charitable-donation file.

 What to do when a red flag appears

-A red flag is a reason to slow the engagement down and document the issue.
+A red flag is a reason to slow down and document the issue.
 The safer response is comparison, written clarification, and adviser review.

 • Ask the appraiser to answer the independence concern in writing before work proceeds.